Trading Gold – USD – A Basic Guide

-While many Forex brokers now offer the option of trading gold relative to several currencies including the Swiss Franc, the Australian Dollar and the Euro, it is still most commonly traded relative to the US Dollar, being represented by XAU/USD.
+While many Forex brokers now offer the option of trading gold relative to several currencies including the Swiss Franc, the Australian Dollar, and the Euro, it is still most commonly traded relative to the US Dollar, being represented by XAU/USD.
 Although trading gold may not seem to be very different from trading any other currency pair, this is not truly the case.
-There are strategies which must be borne in mind when trading gold as a quick glance at any XAUUSD trading chart will reveal that there is a lot less volatility in fluctuations.
-Gold moves more or less directly and has less large movements within time frames than other traditional currencies.
-To be able to trade Gold USD effectively, it is vital for an investor to be aware of the many factors that impact upon this pairing and to gain a greater understanding in order to inform their strategy.
+There are strategies that must be borne in mind when trading gold, as a quick glance at any XAU/USD trading chart will reveal that there is a lot less volatility in fluctuations.
+Gold moves more or less directly and has fewer large movements within timeframes than other traditional currencies.
+To be able to trade Gold/USD effectively, it is vital for an investor to be aware of the many factors that impact upon this pairing, and to gain a greater understanding in order to inform their strategy.

 Guide to Gold

-Trading gold as a Forex transaction is a great way for investors to diversify their portfolio while benefiting from gold’s inherent characteristics with no need to actually purchase the physical asset.
-Gold is a flexible and easy instrument for Forex trading as it can be done anywhere and at any time with none of the costs or problems associated with the storing of actual physical gold.
+Trading gold as a Forex transaction is a great way for investors to diversify their portfolio while benefiting from gold’s inherent characteristics, with no need to actually purchase the physical asset.
+Gold is a flexible and easy instrument for Forex trading as it can be done anywhere and at any time, with none of the costs or problems associated with the storing of actual physical gold.
 It is important to remember that the value of gold is strongly linked to the market’s economic situation, and should there be a recession or financial crisis, investment in gold will soar in popularity, thus causing gold to rise in price during periods of economic distress.
-Trading in gold requires a large deposit too as it is generally a long-term investment with a fairly large spread.
+Trading in gold requires a large deposit, as it is generally a long-term investment with a fairly large spread.
 This reduces general access to trading this instrument.

 The United States Economy and the US Dollar

-Factors With an Impact on the XAU/USD Pair
+Factors That Impact on the XAU/USD Pair